Updated July 11, 2023

 Let’s understand the RR with the help of an example.

 ABC Limited is into Risk Advisory Consulting.
 The company has two teams.
-Namely, A and B. Team A comprises specialists with a qualification in CFA and FRM.
+Namely, A and B. Team A comprises specialists with CFA and FRM qualifications.
 Similarly, Team B has specialists; however, none have qualifications in CFA and FRM.
 The Group head has to assign a new project of risk consulting for a Global Bank which prefers CFA and FRM.

 - Team A has a client success execution of 93 percent.